dehusch/dehusch/README.md

 Attempting to reach this levels:
 - C, ShellScript, Java, JavaScript and Python Programmer
 - A FreeBSD and Debian Linux advanced user (LPIC 1, 2, 3, DevOps and BSD Specialist Certification)
-- SQL, AWS, Iot and Cloud Computing knowledge
+- SQL, AWS, IoT and Cloud Computing knowledge
 - Cisco (CCNA), compTIA (IT Fundamentals, A+ and Network+) and MTA Certifications

 <!---